 -

-Most Hulu problems on Roku come down to stale software or a flaky network connection.
-Work through the fixes in order, starting with a restart, and you’ll likely be streaming again within minutes.
-If nothing works, contact Hulu or Roku support for account-level or hardware diagnostics.
+Most Hulu problems on Roku trace back to stale software or a network issue.
+Work through the fixes in order and you’ll likely be back to streaming within 10 minutes.
+If nothing resolves it, contact Hulu support for account-level diagnostics or Roku support for hardware checks.